Is Biohaven Ltd Undervalued Fo - GuruFocus.com

 When insiders buy shares of their company’s stock, it can often be a positive sign.
 It could signal that insiders are turning bullish on the future of their company.
 Insiders know far more about their company than the general public does, so it is worth paying attention to their trades.
 With this in mind, let’s take a look at this insider buy to see if Biohaven Ltd deserves the attention of investors.

-Over the past year, Matthew Buten has purchased 0 shares in total.
+Over the past year, Vlad Coric has purchased 0 shares in total.

-This means that Matthew Buten has been buying their company’s stock over the long term.
+This means that Vlad Coric has been buying their company’s stock over the long term.
 This could be a positive sign for the stock’s future.

 Insider trends